-In terms of paper disposal, the emission level in 2022 was 0.48 tonnes, slightly higher than the 0.43 tonnes in 2021.
-Meanwhile, the recycling and disposal of domestic and other waste remained unchanged in both years, at 0.12 tonnes and 0.48 tonnes, respectively.
-This is because the data mainly consists of garbage generated by daily office operations, and there is a lack of direct measurement data.
-Thus, it mainly relies on estimates by management personnel.
-The company is working to improve the estimation methods for relevant data to better reflect the actual situation.
+In the fiscal year 2023, the amount of paper disposed of was 0.47 tonnes, slightly higher than the 0.43 tonnes in the baseline year.
+General and other waste recycled and disposed of were also 0.36 tonnes and 0.39 tonnes, respectively, slightly up from the baseline year's 0.12 tonnes and 0.48 tonnes.
+This increase is due to the relocation of the group's Hong Kong office within the year, necessitating the disposal of some old office supplies and documents.
+Due to the lack of direct measurement data for some office-generated waste, estimates by management are necessary.
+The group is actively working to improve the estimation methods to better reflect the actual data situation.

-We implement the following emission reduction and waste management measures to more effectively manage the waste generated by our business and control waste generation at a reasonable level.
+We implement various emission reduction and waste management measures to more effectively manage waste generated by our business, keeping waste generation at a reasonable level.